 Scottish Blackface Ewes and Lambs

 In September 2016, Bachlaw Smallholding decided to branch out and add breeds of sheep to Upper Seaview.
 Our first Suffolk Sheep arrived from the Essie Flock based at Strichen.
-We got 10 of them altogether and they quickly settled into their new home.
-Since September, the Suffolk Sheep started lambing in January 2017 where we got twins and a single birth as the first lambs.
-By February 2017, the Suffolk Sheep had finished lambing with a total of 8 lambs.
-We also got an orphan lamb who made great friends with everyone, including Buddy the dog!
+They quickly settled into their new home.

 The Suffolk sheep is one of the oldest British breeds and have been here since the late 1700’s.
 They are found all over the world in sheep producing countries.
 They originally developed around the East Anglia farming system.
 The Suffolk sheep came from the Norfolk Horn ewes along with Southdown rams.
-They are known as “black faces” due to their appearance and distinctive black coloured face.
 Suffolk sheep can adapt to any environment with their features of hard back feet and strength.
 We chose Suffolk sheep at Bachlaw because of their gentle and tameness which benefits handling them by the young people.
 They also fit the popular image of sheep, so they were a must have!

 Belted Galloway Cows